-positive social change.
+The work of de Sade (1990) reminds us that the exaltation of individual sovereignty and individual subjective judgement on the one hand, and rejection of external forms of control and collective notions of the good on the other, may just as easily lead humanity into the territory of evil and harm through the creation of solipsistic sybarites, as it might effect positive social change.
 Within philosophical liberalism the potentially harmful effects of individual autonomy are not without recognition.
-Mill (2006), for example, concedes that 'energy may be turned to bad uses', but suggests that 'more good may always be made of an energetic nature, than of an indolent and passive one' (Mill 2006, 60).
-Consequently, he calls for the cultivation of 'character' which provides the impetus for both 'good' and 'evil' and which represents the 'stuff of which heroes are made' (ibid).
-Furthermore, Mill celebrates 'pronounced individuality', 'non-conformity', 'eccentricity' (ibid, 67) and 'intelligent deviation' (ibid, 60) on account of their ability to drive both individual and societal progress.
+Mill, for example, concedes that 'energy may be turned to bad uses', but suggests that 'more good may always be made of an energetic nature, than of an indolent and passive one' (Mill 2006, 60).
+Consequently, he calls for the cultivation of 'character' which provides the impetus for both 'good' and 'evil' and which represents the 'stuff of which heroes are made' (Mill 2006, 60).
+Furthermore, Mill celebrates 'pronounced individuality', 'nonconformity', 'eccentricity' (Mill 2006, 67) and 'intelligent deviation' (Mill 2006, 60) on account of their ability to drive both individual and societal progress.
 That the assertion of sovereignty might lead to deviance, therefore, comes to be celebrated on account of its ability to drive development.
 Moreover, he accepts as collateral the ability of these same processes to produce harmful and criminal behaviours, suggesting that this represents a lesser evil than the curtailment of individual freedoms.

 Indeed, this tendency to downplay the harmful effects of individual evils in comparison with those of the state continues to be a technique used repeatedly to champion the cause of individual sovereignty from the neoliberal perspective.
-'Criminals' writes Rand (1964) 'are a minority in any age or country' but, she continues, '[p]otentially, a government is the most dangerous threat to man's rights' (Rand 1964, 115).
+'Criminals,' writes Rand, 'are a minority in any age or country' but, she continues, '[p]otentially, a government is the most dangerous threat to man's rights' (Rand 1964, 115).
 The minimisation of the eventuality of individual evil is also often achieved by stressing that humans naturally seek to please others.
 Rather than being underpinned by compassionate or altruistic motivations, Smith (1759) suggests that this desire to please is driven by self-love and self-interest (Eagleton 2009).
 This conversion of self-interest into co-operation allows humanity to reduce the likelihood of harmful behaviours by restricting the range of actions available to the individual who seeks the approval of others.
 When operating in competitive capitalist markets, however, Smith (1759, Part 2, Section 3, Chapter 3) highlights the tension that exists between this impulse and the drive for economic success.
 Not only do the two often conflict, insofar as economic success might necessitate immoral behaviour, but Smith (ibid) suggests that an individual may be precluded from receiving the approbation of others should he fail to achieve success, even when characterised by impeccable conduct.
 Consequently, he recognises the need for a degree of moral regulation in competitive economies in order to prevent the descent into unbridled competition and socially corrosive behaviours exacted within the pursuit of profit.